Utah-CS3550-Fall-2023/assignments/hw3.md

     python3 manage.py makemigration
     python3 manage.py migrate

-This Phase will be autograded by running a dummy data script, which you can find [here](...).
-You can run it on your own machine by saving it to the same directory as `manage.py` and then running:
+This Phase will be graded by running a dummy data script, which you can find [here](resources/makedata.py).
+You can run it on your own machine by saving it to the same directory as `manage.py` and then
+running:

     python3 makedata.py